-Perpetual generally determines that the unit price of each Fund is calculated daily, except for some Funds which unit prices are calculated monthly due to the nature of assets held by these Funds.
+Perpetual generally determines that the unit price of each Fund is calculated daily, with the exception of some Funds which unit prices are calculated monthly due to the nature of assets held by these Funds.
 The unit pricing frequency for each Fund is set out in the PDS or IM.